avigad/formal_methods_in_education/index.md

   A course based on Lean.

+- Maria Knobelsdorf, Christiane Frede, Sebastian Böhne, and Christoph Kreitz, [Theorem Provers as a Learning Tool in Theory of Computation](https://dl.acm.org/doi/10.1145/3105726.3106184)

+A paper on using Coq to teach proof in CS.

 ### Mathematics

 - Jeremy Avigad, Robert Y. Lewis, and Floris van Doorn, [Logic and Proof](https://leanprover.github.io/logic_and_proof/)